random-applications/Source-Variability-Data/README.md

 options:
-  -h, --help        show this help message and exit -p, --projection  specify calculation of projcted baseline angles and lengths
+  -h, --help        show this help message and exit -p, --projection  specify calculation of projected baseline angles and lengths

 Thankyou for using the SVD application
 ```

-Note that one ```--help``` or ```-h``` is enterred, the program will instantly end.
+Note that one ```--help``` or ```-h``` is entered, the program will instantly end.

 ##### Entering a session code

 A *VGOS* format session code (or session codes) is what the program takes as input.
 The *VGOS* session codes are a 4-6 digit collection of alphanumeric characters that uniquely identify different observing sessions.

-To enter a session code directly into the command line interface, type the session code after enterring the programming environment and the path to the *SVD* folder.
+To enter a session code directly into the command line interface, type the session code after entering the programming environment and the path to the *SVD* folder.
 See the example below for the session code ```VO3012```:

 ```
 Windows PowerShell